smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 to rebuild confidence would be to have fewer issues and provide more opportunities for validation.
 The defects experienced by our clients were a big issue for them and were a focal point of our conversations together.
-Improving our consistency and quality was natually an imperative.
+Improving our consistency and quality was naturally an imperative.

 We had been using [Deployment Pipelines][pipeline] to validate our software as we built it.
 This helped us feel confident that we could ship more frequently and